MrEddX/docs.chatrix.one/docs/terms.en.md

 !!! warning "Warning"

-     Please be aware that this site is not responsible for the actions of its registered users.
-Each user is solely responsible for their own actions and behavior while using the site.
+     Please be aware that Chatrix.One is not responsible for the actions of its registered users.
+Each user is solely responsible for their own actions and behavior while using the service.

 ## They are forbidden